Set Up Gainsight CS MCP Server Integration

 - Click View/Edit.
 The application slide-out panel appears.

-- Paste the Callback URL copied from ChatGPS’s OAuth advanced settings section.
+- Replace the temporary callback URL with the Callback URL copied from ChatGPT’s OAuth advanced settings section

 - Click Save to complete the connection.